 Interest in veggie burgers has been rising for a while now (along with the general surge in plant-based eating trends), but with buzz about potential meat shortages in the news, it may be due to spike again.
 These days, you have a lot of meatless burger options at the grocery store and even some fast food chains, but there’s nothing like a homemade veggie burger—so here are some of the best veggie burger recipes around.

 It should be noted that veggie burger recipes, too, have come a long way in the past decade or so.
 They’re no longer the mealy, flavorless, and crumbly patties you remember–many of them are now so good that you’ll find yourself trying out a recipe even if you do eat meat (and being satisfied, too).
-The Chowhound community has recommended some of their favorite veggie burger recipes before, and we’ve come up with some of our own too.
+And many of them are made from pantry staples like beans, whole grains, and rice.

 Hamilton Beach 12-Cup Stack & Snap Food Processor and Vegetable Chopper, $49.99 on Amazon

 A food processor makes quick work of all sorts of veggie burger mixtures.

 It is possible to buy delicious meat alternatives to grill this summer, including several seriously good meatless burgers, but we’re always a fan of doing it from scratch when time allows.

 Related Reading: The Best Way to Cook Every Plant-Based Meat Product You Can Buy